 |Cost of property||5% deposit||10% deposit||15% deposit|

-Source: Quotes taken from Genworth LMI calculator, correct as at 25 January 2018.
-Premiums listed are for first home buyers to a loan term of up to 30 years.
+Source: Quotes taken from Genworth LMI premium calculator, correct as at 15 June 2020 .
+Premiums listed are for first home buyers (owner occupiers) borrowing with a loan term of up to 30 years and excluding stamp duty.

-As you can see from the above, lender’s mortgage insurance can be a hefty price; it’s worth looking for some strategies to avoid the cost, if at all possible.
-See below for our tips on avoiding LMI.
+As you can see from the above, LMI can come at a hefty price, so it might be worth looking for some strategies to avoid the cost, if at all possible.

 1. Grow your deposit

-To avoid lender’s mortgage insurance, a deposit of 20% or more of the lender’s valuation of the property.
+To avoid paying LMI, you typically need a deposit of 20% or more of the lender’s valuation of the property.
 It might be useful to weigh up the pros and cons of giving yourself more time to save, compared to getting into the property market earlier.

 Alternatively, you might be able to ask your parents to chip in.
-A cash gift from your parents could be enough to get you over the line and avoid LMI – however, this does come with financial risk for parents.
-Note that some financial institutions are unwilling to accept cash from a third party as genuine deposit savings, but some will allow you to avoid LMI with this strategy.
+A cash gift from your parents or another relative could be enough to get you over the line and avoid LMI.
+However, this does come with financial risk.
+Some financial institutions are unwilling to accept cash from a third party as genuine deposit savings, while others will allow you to avoid LMI with this strategy.

 A guarantor is someone who guarantees part or all of your loan so that in the event that you can’t pay, the responsibility would fall to them.
-This eliminates much of the risk for a lender but places a great deal of risk on the person or people acting as the guarantor, so it is not a decision that should be taken lightly.
+This eliminates much of the risk for a lender, but can place a great deal of risk on the person or people acting as the guarantor.

+This decision should not be taken lightly.
 After all, the person going guarantor is potentially risking their own savings and assets, including their home in some cases.
 You can read more about going guarantor on a home loan here.
-Since it is a major decision to make, it is a good idea to seek professional advice on the matter before making a decision.
-Guarantors are often family members in reality, and it can be tricky mixing money matters with family.
+Since it is a major decision to make, it may be a good idea to seek professional advice before making a decision.

 As already mentioned, the cost of LMI can differ between financial institutions.
-The two main providers of LMI in the Australian market are Genworth and QBE.
+The two main providers of LMI in Australia are Genworth and QBE.
 Generally lenders have contracts with one or both of these providers and may have negotiated a specific set of arrangements with them for their customers.